Walking is the most popular exercise among arthritis patients.

 Cold packs (a type of cold therapy) work by reducing blood flow to a particular area, which can significantly reduce inflammation and swelling that causes pain.

-These wearable and drug-free bands utilise the power of supa-quartz, which absorb the energies produced by your pain impulses and disrupt these signals from reaching your brain.
+These wearable and drug-free bands are designed to reduce the number of pain impulses from reaching your brain.

 Most importantly – listen to your body